Thermodynamic sampling of materials using neutral-atom quantum computers: Results

 where $N_{\text{train}}$ is the number of structures in the training set, $\Delta E_{k}^{f}$ is the formation energy for structure $k$ as defined in Eq.~\ref{formation_energy_1}, $V^{\mathrm{DFT}}$ is the on-site energy, which is the same for all sites, and $V_{i,j}^{\mathrm{DFT}}$ is the two-body potential between sites $i$ and $j$.
 The variables $n_{i}^{k}$ are the components of the site-occupation vector $\mathbf{n}^{k}$ for configuration $k$.
 Here, $n_{i}^{k} = 1$ implies that site $i$ is occupied by a nitrogen atom, and $n_{i}^{k} = 0$ a carbon atom.
 By writing the two-body potential explicitly, we obtain:

-where the two-body potential has been explicitely expressed through its dependence on the distance between sites $R_{i,j}^{\mathrm{DFT}}$.
+where the two-body potential has been explicitely expressed through its dependence on the distance between sites $R_{i,j}^{\mathrm{DFT}}$. {We emphasise that the $1/r^6$ dependence is introduced here because it matches the native interaction of the Rydberg platform; it should therefore be understood as an effective, hardware-constrained approximation to the DFT energetics rather than as a first-principles model of the nitrogen--nitrogen interaction itself.
+Its suitability is assessed \textit{a posteriori} through the quality of the regression on the DFT data.}

 We can simplify Eq.~\ref{eq:mapping_1} further by taking into consideration two factors.
 First, in the unit cell displayed in panel \textbf{a} of Fig.~\ref{fig:graphene_model}, all sites are equivalent.
-This means that the interaction between neighbouring sites $V_{i,j}$ is the same for all couples $i$ and $j$.
+This means that the $V_{i,j}$ term is the same for all for all nearest-neighbour pairs $i$ and $j$.
 Therefore, we can define a single distance between neighbouring sites $R_{\mathrm{NN}}$ that applies to all couples $i$ and $j$ of nearest neighbours.
 The distances between next nearest neighbours can be obtained by using simple geometrical considerations as shown in the panel \textbf{d} of Fig.~\ref{fig:graphene_model}.
 Secondly, because $H_{\text{vdW}, i, j}$ scales as ${R_{i,j}^{-6}}$, the mapping can be truncated at the fourth nearest neighbours, for which the interaction energy has already decayed to $\tfrac{1}{343}V_{\mathrm{NN}}$ (the fourth nearest neighbour in a heaxagonal lattice is at a distance of $\sqrt{7}R_{\mathrm{NN}}$).
 Therefore, Eq.~\ref{eq:mapping_1} becomes:

 where the sums were limited to the fourth nearest neighbours (4NN).
 From Eq.~\ref{eq:linear_regression_ryd_simple} we obtain the $V^{\mathrm{DFT}}$ and $R_{\mathrm{NN}}^{\mathrm{DFT}}$ that will be used in the mapping to the quantum annealer.